-According to ASIO, terrorism in Australia is ‘probable’, meaning it is likely to happen.
+According to ASIO, the terrorism threat in Australia is ‘probable’ – which basically means it’s likely to happen.

 Terrorism is defined as a tactic involving the use of violence and/or intimidation to achieve a specific aim, usually a political one.
 Terrorists mostly target civilians, committing their acts of terror in places where large crowds gather.

 Crowded places that have poor or inadequate security are often particularly attractive to potential terrorists, as they can be seen to be easy targets.